iAn-P1nt0/bmf-ai-rag-platform/README.md

 # BMF AI RAG Platform

-Bandhan Mutual Fund AI-powered RAG (Retrieval-Augmented Generation) platform for intelligent asset management query assistance.
+BMF AI-powered RAG (Retrieval-Augmented Generation) platform for intelligent asset management query assistance.

 ## Overview

 The BMF AI RAG Platform is an end-to-end system that:
-- Scrapes and ingests content from bandhanmutual.com
+- Scrapes and ingests content from BMF
 - Processes documents into searchable chunks with rich metadata
 - Provides a Claude-powered copilot for answering fund queries with grounded citations
 - Maintains compliance with regulatory requirements and disclaimers